-Risk Item Ways to Manage Risk Food Attractant Control (hold or batch) offal/waste discharge immediately before or during setting and hauling.
-Discharging fish If batching cannot occur, then discharge any attractant on the waste opposite side from which the hauling station is located.
-Species captured in If hauling over the stern, discard offal/waste and live fish in batches the soak attracting on the leeside of the vessel. protected species Minimise net soak time.
-The longer the soak Use acoustic or other devices to deter the presence of at-risk marine time, the higher the mammal species to the gear (e.g. dolphin pingers). risk of captures Setting Avoid discharging of fish waste immediately before or during setting.
-Poor sink rate (the Ensure that the net is clean of any meshed fish or other potential longer the net is on food attractant when being set. or near the surface) When set netting shoot the net at a lower vessel speed to achieve a increases the risk faster sink rate.
+Risk Item Ways to Manage Risk Food Attractant Discharging fish waste Species captured in the soak attracting protected species The longer the soak time, the higher the risk of captures Control (hold or batch) offal/waste discharge immediately before or during setting and hauling.
+If batching cannot occur, then discharge any attractant on the opposite side from which the hauling station is located.
+If hauling over the stern, discard offal/waste and live fish in batches on the leeside of the vessel.
+Minimise net soak time.
+Use acoustic or other devices to deter the presence of at-risk marine mammal species to the gear (e.g. dolphin pingers).
+Setting • Poor sink rate (the longer the net is on or near the surface) increases the risk Avoid discharging of fish waste immediately before or during setting.
+Ensure that the net is clean of any meshed fish or other potential food attractant when being set.
+When set netting shoot the net at a lower vessel speed to achieve a faster sink rate.
 Avoid setting in the vicinity of known or observed seabird and marine mammal colonies/rookeries or known foraging areas.
 Avoid setting when large numbers of seabirds or marine mammals are present.
 While ensuring vessel & crew safety, reduce additional & unnecessary lighting on the vessel to a minimum.
-Ensure the vessel is moving at an appropriate speed to keep the net Hauling underwater while hauling.
-Predominantly Use acoustic or other devices to deter the presence of at-risk species entangled in the near the gear. mesh Avoid hauling the net when large numbers of birds or mammals are While ensuring vessel & crew safety, reduce additional & unnecessary lighting on the vessel to a minimum.

-High Risk Periods and Areas

-Increased seabird numbers and aggressive feeding during breeding season, migration periods and/or moon periods

-- Avoid known areas of high activity of protected species (e.g. season, area, time of day or night).
-Discuss these with your Liaison Officer so you are clear about where, what and when. - Avoid setting gear near (where possible) rookeries, colonies and foraging areas (see appendices for maps of areas to avoid). - Avoid setting gear within any known consistent foraging or transit patterns of penguins (see appendices for maps of areas to avoid). - While ensuring vessel & crew safety, reduce additional & unnecessary lighting on the vessel to a minimum (particularly while at anchor).
+Hauling Predominantly entangled in the mesh Ensure the vessel is moving at an appropriate speed to keep the net underwater while hauling.
+Use acoustic or other devices to deter the presence of at-risk species near the gear.
+Avoid hauling the net when large numbers of birds or mammals are present.
+While ensuring vessel & crew safety, reduce additional & unnecessary lighting on the vessel to a minimum.
+High Risk Periods and Areas Increased seabird numbers and aggressive feeding during breeding season, migration periods and/or moon periods Avoid known areas of high activity of protected species (e.g. season, area, time of day or night).
+Discuss these with your Liaison Officer so you are clear about where, what and when.
+Avoid setting gear near (where possible) rookeries, colonies and foraging areas (see appendices for maps of areas to avoid).
+Avoid setting gear within any known consistent foraging or transit patterns of penguins (see appendices for maps of areas to avoid).
+While ensuring vessel & crew safety, reduce additional & unnecessary lighting on the vessel to a minimum (particularly while at anchor).